 The Clowning Project Clown?
 Does this word make you think of circus performers with bright red noses and painted-on smiles?
 Or horror movie villains terrorizing young children?
 In this workshop we will look at another definition of the clown: the stupidest version of you, your inner child, the thing that your friends make fun of behind your back.

-Poverty and Peacemaking is an interdisciplinary conference and gathering that is co-sponsored with Sant’ Egidio, and will include scholars, religious leaders, local partners, students, and philanthropists.
+Poverty and Peacemaking is an interdisciplinary conference and gathering that is co-sponsored with Sant’ Egidio, and includes scholars, religious leaders, local partners, students, and philanthropists.